CogentRoleplayCommunity/FogentRoleplay/README.md

 What makes Fogent Roleplay different then D&D:

 - **Simple Rules:** While other TTRPGs require multiple books worth of rules to play, by contrast, Fogent probably has ~15 pages of rules, much of which consist of examples.
-This makes the game extremely easy for new players to pick up!
+This makes the game extremely easy for new players to pick up.
 - **Narrative Focused:** Most TTRPGs feel very different in and out of combat, with non-combat roleplay having great narrative flow where your character can attempt anything that seems reasonable and combat feeling basically like a video game where characters can only perform the exact actions as described in the rules.
 Fogent Roleplay handles everything within the narrative flow while still having balanced combat.
 Combat in Fogent Roleplay feels more like an awesome fight scene in a movie or book, rather than video game characters just trying to get each other to 0 HP.
 - **Emergent Complexity:** Fogent Roleplay has very simple rules that when combined can do some amazing things.
 Examples of emergent complexity include Chess and Minecraft, both of which have fairly simple rules, but are extremely satisfying for veteran players to master!
 - **Setting Agnostic:** Unlike most TTRPGs, Fogent Roleplay and it's rules aren't tied any setting.
 It can easily be used to run games in existing settings or in brand-new ones you create.
 This way, your group could learn one easy-to-use system to play settings such as medieval fantasy, cyberpunk, galactic warfare, survival horror, etc...